 The fiscal 2009 acquisitions described above were accounted for using the purchase method of accounting.
 The purchase price of each acquisition was paid in cash using proceeds from the Company's revolving credit facility unless otherwise noted and was not significant to the Company's condensed consolidated financial statements.
-(See Note 12, Commitments and Contingencies, for additional information on put/call rights and contingent purchase consideration associated with certain of the Company's acquisitions.)
+The allocation of the purchase price of the fiscal 2009 acquisition of VPT to the tangible and identifiable intangible assets acquired and liabilities assumed in these condensed consolidated financial statements is preliminary until the Company obtains final information regarding their fair values.
+See Note 12, Commitments and Contingencies, for additional information on put/call rights and contingent purchase consideration associated with certain of the Company's acquisitions.
+The aggregate cost of the fiscal 2009 acquisitions, net of cash acquired, and payment of the aforementioned amounts accrued as of October 31, 2008 was \$45.8 million for the nine months ended July 31, 2009.